2018 FLORIDA GOVERNOR CAMPAIGN PLATFORM

-What's needed now is a Green New Deal, modeled on the original New Deal passed in the wake of the Wall Street Crash of 1929, featuring jobs and training programs in areas such as expanding and investing in public transit and coping with the impacts of rising sea levels.
+3.)
+A Green New Deal for Florida What’s needed now is a Green New Deal, modeled on the original New Deal passed in the wake of the Wall Street Crash of 1929, featuring jobs and training programs in areas such as expanding and investing in public transit and coping with the impacts of rising sea levels.

 “The American highway system is the most costly public works project undertaken by any culture since the building of the pyramids and the great wall of China.” -Hazel Henderson